 Here you may find just a few of the websites and other resources which inform my production.
 I strongly recommend all of these to any fellow lovers prehistory.
 Just click the titles to check out these pages.

 LITC probably looms largest in influence over this program.
-My viewers will especially note my program’s similarity to their regular feature, Vintage Dinosaur Art, in which they critically evaluate paleo paraphernalia from ages past (often children’s books as well).
+My viewers will especially note my site’s similarity to their regular feature, Vintage Dinosaur Art, in which they critically evaluate paleo paraphernalia from ages past (often children’s books as well).

 The world-famous Tetrapod Zoology blog and podcast are a veritable rabbit hole of information on not only dinosaurs, but all non-fish vertebrates (AKA tetrapods), including modern species both obscure and charismatic.
 Subjects can get a little technical for first-time audiences, but with an enormous breadth of material covered, I guarantee there’s something for everyone if you look hard enough.